Blaze: Is the Movie Inspired by a Real Musician’s Life?

 The fatal shot was fired by Carey January, the son of Concho January (who was friends with Foley.)
 Blaze and Carey were already not fond of each other, but the musician had a great relationship with Concho.
 When Blaze heard Carey talk to his father with utter disrespect, he refused to accept such behavior and confronted the man.
 The musician had even called out Carey when he thought that the son was stealing Concho’s welfare and veteran income.
 It must be noted that Carey was an ex convict who had already served a four-year sentence for heroin delivery in 1975.

-Although Carey January was charged with first-degree murder, he was acquitted for it, leaving the supporters of Foley utterly disgusted.
-January claimed that he had shot Foley in self-defense, and during his testimony even stated, “He was coming at me.
+Although Carey January was charged with first-degree murder, he was acquitted of it, leaving the supporters of Foley utterly disgusted.
+January claimed that he had shot Foley in self-defense, and during his testimony, he even stated, “He was coming at me.
 I could see fire in his eyes. … I had seen that look before, when he hit me with the ax handle.”
 Concho testified against his own son at the trial and said that Carey had shot Foley in cold blood and without provocation, but the old man was just written off as another drunken fool.

 Image Credits: Michael Corcoran